 The Trusted Share URLs table is an additional list of URLs that are approved for sharing purposes as part of the domain's whitelist.

 When a link is shared via Gigya's service, Gigya will validate the link by following the redirect chain and assuring that all URLs on the chain are trusted.
 Links that redirect through a non-trusted domain will be blocked.

 A URL is trusted if it is whitelisted as one of the following:

 - It is configured as a CNAME for the site

 - Listed in Gigya's global whitelist.

-When sharing URLs via any Gigya Add-ons, the URL being shared must be a publicly accessible URI.
-If the URI is behind a firewall, an HTTP Auth, or does not respond within 5 seconds of a request to retrieve the URL of the page, even if the URL is within a whitelisted domain, Gigya will respond with errorCode 400120 - Invalid Site Domain, and the share will fail.
+When sharing or shortening URLs via any Gigya Add-ons, APIs, or methods, the URL being used must be a publicly accessible URI.
+If the URI is behind a firewall, an HTTP Auth, or does not respond within 5 seconds of a request to retrieve the URL of the page, even if the URL is within a whitelisted domain, Gigya will respond with errorCode 400120 - Invalid Site Domain, and the request will fail.

 Configure Domain Alias (CNAME)